 IT’S GOOD, BUT STILL MISSES A MARK IT COULD NEVER HIT

 (NOTE: I expanded this review on March 26, 2016, by adding some opinion and updating some links.
-This is the single most-read review on my blog.
-Thank you for finding it and reading it.)
+I expanded it again with additional opinion and more trivia on July 7, 2019.)

-I’ve always been a huge fan of novelist James Clavell and his work in film.
-He wrote the screenplay for the World War II classic “The Great Escape” (click here for my review) as well as directing and writing the screen version of “To Sir With Love.”
+I’ve always been a huge fan of novelist James Clavell and his work in both writing and film.
+He penned the screenplay for the World War II classic “The Great Escape” (click here for my review) as well as directing and writing the screen version of “To Sir With Love.”
 On television, the mini-series taken from his classic novel “Shogun” captured U.S. viewers’ imagination and was one of the biggest mini-series ever when it came out 1980.
-He followed up his novel “Shogun” with “Noble House,” which was also turned into a mini-series in 1988.
-Both were on NBC.
+He followed up that epic novel with another epic in his Asian series: “Noble House,” which was also turned into a mini-series in 1988.

 While “Shogun” the mini-series stayed true to the novel, the producers of the “Noble House” mini-series decided to make it current as to the airing date.
-Instead of being set in 1963 like the novel, the mini-series is set in the 1980s as Hong Kong continued headlong from British rule back to administration by China.
-All-in-all, a period piece would have been much better – and a much more difficult production (but it would have been worth it to be set in the 1960s, as you can see in the coolness of the 1960s setting for the hit AMC series “Mad Men”).
+Instead of being set in 1963 like the novel, the mini-series is set in the 1980s (or early 1990s according to one reference on a date named in the show), as Hong Kong continued headlong from British colonial rule back to administration by the repressive communist government of China.
+All-in-all, a period piece would have been much better – and a much more difficult production, but it would have been worth visually and story-wise for it to be set in the 1960s, as you can see in the coolness of the 1960s setting for the hit AMC series “Mad Men.”

-“Noble House” is part of the continuing “Asian Saga” by Clavell, which in his novels encompasses (in story chronological order): “Shogun,” “Tai-Pan,” “Gai-Jin,” “King Rat,” “Noble House” and “Whirlwind.”
-The film version of “Tai-Pan” is an utter stinker (released in 1986, it has Bryan Brown trying, then embarrassing himself and the film fails on oh-so-many levels) and I haven’t seen the film version of “King Rat” (1965 – with George Segal) for some reason.
+The film version of “Tai-Pan” is an utter stinker (released in 1986, it has Bryan Brown embarrassing himself and the film fails on oh-so-many levels) and I haven’t seen the film version of “King Rat” (1965 – with George Segal) for some inexplicable reason.

 The plot of “Noble House” can be summed up as business-romance.
 It is the story developing over several days in Hong Kong of a traditional Asian trading house looking to boost its fortune by teaming up with a company from the United States.
-The plot then plays out with a variety of subplots of personal animosities, business animosities, lovers, ex-lovers and the culture of both a faded British empire and the emerged dominance of China.
+The plot then plays out with a variety of subplots of personal animosities, business animosities, lovers, ex-lovers and the culture of both a faded British empire and the emerged dominance of the dictatorial rule of communist China.

 All in all, it would take too much space here for me to give even a synopsis.
-The mini-series skips over significant portions of the novel out of the sheer volume of detail that a 1,000+ page work offers.
+The mini-series skips over significant portions of the novel out of the sheer volume of detail that a 1,000+ page tome offers.
 So, click here for Wiki’s page on the mini-series.
 If you like, you can click here to read Wiki’s entry about the novel.
-Suffice to say that despite negative events that threaten to become cataclysmic, Pierce Brosnan (who plays “Ian Struan Dunross” and is the head of the biggest and most influential company) gives his best stiff upper British lip and manages to conquer all (as he should – he’s THE Tai-Pan).
+Suffice to say that despite negative events that threaten to become cataclysmic, Pierce Brosnan (who plays “Ian Struan Dunross” and is the head of the biggest and most influential company that basically rules Hong Kong) gives his best stiff upper British lip and manages to conquer all – as he should since he’s THE Tai-Pan.

 I’ll give a quick rundown of the main players here.
 It’s an interesting cast of solid main players; veteran character actors; and a couple of (then) up-and-comers.
 Here goes:

-- Deborah Raffin wasn’t (and isn’t) a household name in entertainment, but she is solid and knows her craft.
-Raffin plays “Casey Tcholok” and is the executive VP to the American businessman coming to Asia.
+- A Golden Globe nominee (not for this one), Deborah Raffin wasn’t a household name in entertainment, but she was solid and knows her craft.
+Raffin played “Casey Tcholok” and is the executive VP to the American businessman coming to Asia.
 She becomes infatuated with Brosnan and becomes part of the web that helps him succeed.
 Still, despite having a choice cut of a character, she is somewhat bland and almost counter to the smolderingly sexual character in the book.
 Hmmm.
 I wonder if that was a deliberate change from the novel or Raffin’s inability to elevate the role.
 Interestingly, Raffin was nominated both best and worst actress for “Touched by Love” – a Golden Globe and a Razzie – and was also in a string of TV movies and the Jacqueline Susann potboiler “Once is Not Enough.”
+Raffin died at 59 in 2012 of leukemia.

-- TV veteran Ben Masters is American multi-millionaire “Linc Bartlett” and becomes the hub of everything business in the film (although Brosnan remains the sun around which all characters revolve).
-Masters does workmanlike job here, but, like Raffin, doesn’t distinguish himself and, unlike Raffin, give a very milquetoast performance.
+- TV and soap opera veteran Ben Masters plays American multi-millionaire “Linc Bartlett” and becomes the hub of everything business in the film (although Brosnan remains the sun around which all characters revolve).
+Masters does workmanlike job here, but, like Raffin, doesn’t really manage to distinguish himself and, unlike Raffin, gives a very milquetoast performance.
 He has also been in “Dream Lover” from 1986.
+Masters hasn’t had an acting credit since 2008.

-- I always seem to enjoy John Rhys-Davies, who was in “Shogun” before this mini-series.
+- I always seem to enjoy performances by Primetime Emmy nominee John Rhys-Davies, who was nominated for “Shogun” before this mini-series.
 He appears to get joyful glee out of playing bad guy “Quillan Gornt” and his character is the opposition of Brosnan’s.
 Rhys-Davies, who was also in the “Indiana Jones” franchise, does the villain really nicely here and conveys the glee, cruelty and ruthlessness of his character perfectly.
 Just as Brosnan IS “Ian Dunross,” Rhys-Davies IS “Quillan Gornt.”
 Both transcend the change of eras in the story from novel to TV.
 Rhys-Davies was also in “The Lord of the Rings” franchise.

 - Julia Nickson plays the glamorous and beautiful “Orlanda Ramos” and as the former mistress to Rhys-Davies is directed by him to “distract” Masters.
 She’s the romantic hub that affects many in the story.
-She doesn’t have much to work with, but doesn’t make any mistakes and doesn’t elevate her character.
+She doesn’t have much to work with, but she doesn’t make any mistakes.
+Yet, she had a chance but obviously couldn’t elevate her character.
 Nickson, who is the ex- of David Soul, was also somewhat competent in the little-remembered and not-very-well-done Chuck Norris karate flick “Sidekicks” (click here for my review) as well as “Rambo: First Blood Part II.”

 - A young Tia Carrere (she was 21 when “Noble House” aired) plays vixen and kept woman “Venus Poon” four years before her breakout role in “Wayne’s World.”
 It’s not much of a part, but Carrere does an acceptable job and pouts pretty well.
-She was much, much better as the bad girl opposing Arnold Schwarzenegger and Jamie Lee Curtis in “True Lies” (click here for my review).
+She was much, much better as the kick-ass bad girl opposing Arnold Schwarzenegger and Jamie Lee Curtis in “True Lies” (click here for my review) and she voiced “Nani” in Disney’s “Lilo & Stitch.”

-- Denholm Elliot, who was so marvelous in the “Indiana Jones” franchise and “Trading Places” (click here for my review), has a small role as “Alistair Struan,” the tai-pan who steps down and gives the mantle to Brosnan.
+- An Oscar nominee, Denholm Elliot, who was also so marvelous in the “Indiana Jones” franchise and “Trading Places” (click here for my review), has a small role as “Alistair Struan,” the tai-pan who steps down and gives the mantle to Brosnan.
 He’s very effective in his short time in the mini-series – as he is in most of his work.
 He also has a bit more of an edge than in some of his better-remembered works.
+He was nominated for “A Room with a View” and was in “The Boys from Brazil” with Gregory Peck and Laurence Olivier (click here for my review).
+He died at 70 in 1992 from complications from AIDS.

-- Khigh Dheigh plays top criminal “’Four-Finger’ Wu” and the only problem with his character is that he is asked to do what look like silly Asian mannerisms (little-understood stereotypes, actually).
+- Khigh Dheigh plays ruthless criminal “triad” boss “’Four-Finger’ Wu” and the only problem with his character is that he is asked to do what look like silly Asian mannerisms (little-understood stereotypes, actually).
 He tries, but it doesn’t always come off well as the mini-series tries to convey some of the nuances from the novel (such as cursing a bird as it flies overhead) without being able to realistically accomplish it.
 In any case, Dheigh does an overall excellent job here and conveys the part as well as anyone could.
 He was also in the original “The Manchurian Candidate” and “How to Murder Your Wife.”
+He was “Wo Fat” on the original “Hawaii Five-O” and died at 81 in 1991 of kidney and heart failure.

-- John Houseman, most famously “Professor Kingsfiled” in “The Paper Chase” film and TV versions, plays Hong Kong “Governor Sir Geoffrey Allison” and does his typical haughty “I’m looking down at you” condescension here.
+- An Oscar winner and nominee, John Houseman, who was most famously “Professor Kingsfiled” in “The Paper Chase” film and TV versions, plays Hong Kong “Governor Sir Geoffrey Allison” and does his typical haughty “I’m looking down at you” condescension here.
 He won an Oscar for “The Paper Chase” and that one is his signature role in both film and TV.
+I liked him equally in a small part in Robert Redford’s classic espionage thriller “Three Days of the Condor” (click here for my review) and he was nominated for “Julius Caesar” with Marlon Brando and James Mason.
+He died at 86 in 1988 of cancer of the spine.

 A small point: IMDb.com notes that “Noble House” has 355 minutes of running time.
 The original mini-series was set out over four episodes and the 355 minutes does not include commercials.
 In comparison, “Shogun” was 547 minutes over five episodes.
 On one Internet site, “Shogun” was rated No. 7 mini-series (click here to read it), while “Noble House” doesn’t get – and didn’t get – the same amount of attention.

-Of course “Noble House” didn’t rank in the listing of top films, but here goes on the movie rankings: the No. 1 film of 1988 was “Rain Man” with $172.8 million.
+Of course, being a TV mini-series, “Noble House” didn’t rank in the listing of top films, but here goes about movies: The No. 1 film of 1988 was “Rain Man” with $172.8 million, while “Who Framed Roger Rabbit” came in second with $156.4 million, according to Box Office Mojo.
 Here are other films from that year that I’ve reviewed:

 Assorted cast and film notes (via IMDb.com):